img 5537

 Yamaha PX-3

-Here, Ive removed the three original rubber drive belts and replaced them with three new drive belts from stock.
+Here, I’ve removed the three original rubber drive belts and replaced them with three new drive belts from stock.

 Yamaha PX-3

 Here are those new drive belts.
-I cleaned the pulleys and lubricated the drivetrain and motor whilst in here.
+I cleaned the pulleys and lubricated the drivetrain and motor whilst here.

 Yamaha PX-3